The credit cards had “about 28 percent interest,” Pruitt said, recalling the potentially risky financial decision for an 18-year-old to make.

 “We try to take in as much as we can in notes and pictures,” wide receiver Marquez Callaway said.
 “We try to implement what they say into our lives.”

-Occident, who runs Occident Wealth Management in Richmond, Virginia, created a seminar called Secure The Bag Program to teach wealth management and financial literacy.
+Occident, who is from Richmond, Virginia, created a seminar called Secure The Bag Program to teach wealth management and financial literacy.

 “My goal was in my own way to give athletes something they can leave the experience with that can set them up for the rest of their lives — something more their school provided with them to be successful in life,” Occident said.
 “What surprised me the most is how hungry the kids are for knowledge.
 The messages you get after on social media if you can make this fun and engaging, the response is tremendous.”